MicrosoftDocs/azure-devops-yaml-schema/task-reference/node-tool-v0.md

 <!-- :::editable-content name="description"::: -->
 Use this task to find, download, and cache a specified version of [Node.js](https://nodejs.org/en/) and add it to the PATH.

+There is a newer version of the task available.
+For more information, see [UseNode@1](./use-node-v1.md).
 <!-- :::editable-content-end::: -->

 :::moniker-end